jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists add " + listName + " " + item);
 ```
 __
-lists add - Asks the user to choose from all lists.
+ui lists add - Asks the user to choose from all lists.
 Asks the user to enter an item to add to that list.
 Allows duplicate items.
     - Can only add to (1) basic lists and (2) combo lists that contain basic lists.